Suhel-Kap/message-storage/contracts/README.md

    3. Finally, to verify the contract, you will need an Etherscan API key.
 Once you have the key, run `npm run set-vars:etherscan` and paste the key.
    4. Once the environment variables are set, you can deploy the contract by running `npm run deploy-and-verify`.

+*Alternatively, if you want to deploy the contract without verifying it, you can run `npm run deploy`.*

 ### Testing